 - Mobile responsibility

-The web portal is tested by Integration testing, Stress testing, Scalability testing, load testing, resolution testing, cross-browser compatibility testing, user acceptance testing, and broader internal reviews.
+The web portal must be tested by Integration testing, Stress testing, Scalability testing, load testing, resolution testing, cross-browser compatibility testing, user acceptance testing, and broader internal reviews.

-Testing is done to ensure your website works properly, before you launching it for you audience.
-Check if your website is according to current standards for website design and development and hire a SEO expert who can optimize your web site for the search engines.
+Testing is done to ensure your web portal works properly before you launch it to your audience.
+Check if your website is according to current standards for website design and development.

 Stage 4: Production